 Methods

-In this appendix, we present a detailed examination of the behavior of the Regime Shift Detector (RSD) model using an alternate information criterion with less conservative behavior: AIC.
-In our initial calibrations of the RSD model, we found that, generally, AIC was more sensitive at picking up breaks in time series, but also tended to over-fit (i.e. include extra breaks), likely because model complexity is not penalized as severely as with AICc.
+In this appendix, we present a detailed examination of the behavior of the Dynamic Shift Detector (DSD) model using an alternate information criterion with less conservative behavior: AIC.
+In our initial calibrations of the DSD model, we found that, generally, AIC was more sensitive at picking up breaks in time series, but also tended to over-fit (i.e. include extra breaks), likely because model complexity is not penalized as severely as with AICc.
 For comparison purposes, we conducted an identical simulation study to the one described in the main text with AICc.
 We also analyzed the case study data using AIC criterion and present the results herein.

-The AICc-based RSD model in the main text is a compromise between sensitivity and specificity.
-In general, we recommend users of the RSD model use AICc with their data.
-However, there may be cases where it is desirable to gain a more liberal estimate of regime shift changes.
+The AICc-based DSD model in the main text is a compromise between sensitivity and specificity.
+In general, we recommend users of the DSD model use AICc with their data.
+However, there may be cases where it is desirable to gain a more liberal estimate of dynamic shift changes.
 In such case, the more sensitive AIC can be used to rank break point combinations.
-Results of the RSD model using AIC and AICc were qualitatively similar, except that using AIC led to the inclusion of more possible breaks with higher break weights of both true and erroneous breaks.
+Results of the DSD model using AIC and AICc were qualitatively similar, except that using AIC led to the inclusion of more possible breaks with higher break weights of both true and erroneous breaks.
 Thus, this more sensitive approach may be most useful in the context of hypothesis generation, rather than as an explicit hypothesis test.

 Simulation study

-We examined the regime shift detector’s performance for all test scenarios described in the main text using the AIC criterion.
+We examined thedynamic shift detector’s performance for all test scenarios described in the main text using the AIC criterion.
 First, we evaluated the ability of the model to detect scenario initialization conditions within the set of equivalent break point combinations (Fig S1-1).
 We also examined the performance of the break-point weighting tool from the perspective of its average weightings of true and erroneous break points (Fig. S1-2).

 In general, the AIC-based model sets were less likely to identify true breaks within the equivalently performing break point combination sets in comparison to using AICc.
 The performance of the most complex parameterizations were similar between AIC and AICc (accuracy of about 70%), but the performance associated with all other parameterizations was greatly reduced with AIC (<60%; Fig. S1-1).
-We observed the same general patterns around the RSD’s performance in parameter space: decreased performance with increasing experimental noise, extreme initial values of r, small changes in K, large changes in r, and longer time series length (Fig. S1-1).
+We observed the same general patterns around the DSD’s performance in parameter space: decreased performance with increasing experimental noise, extreme initial values of r, small changes in K, large changes in r, and longer time series length (Fig. S1-1).

 With the weight analysis, we found that, as with AICc, the average weight of a true break (i.e. one that was intentionally simulated in the data) typically exceeded a value of 0.8 in the vast majority of parameterization cases (Fig. S1- 2).
 However, unlike the AICc results, erroneous breaks had higher average weights, with values up to approximately 0.4.